-Students wishing to change their major must obtain the Request for Academic Record Change form from the office of the associate dean in the school from which they are earning their degree.
+Students wishing to change their major must obtain the Request for Academic Record Change form from their academic adviser.
 Students wishing to change from degree-seeking to non-degree-seeking status should contact the Office of Academic Records for the appropriate application.
 Students wishing to change from non-degree-seeking to degree-seeking status or apply to a Certificate program must file a new application with the Office of Admissions.
 Changes made after the census date will be applicable to the next semester.